 But before you get on the telephone to ask everyone in your address book to play a part on your wedding day, consider the ramifications of having a small army at the altar with you.

-- Less personal While there are the occasional brides who may really have 10 BFFs, odds are most of us don't.
+- Less personal: While there are the occasional brides who may have 10 BFFs, odds are most of us don't.
 Thus, a big wedding party will invariably include people that you don't know as well or aren't as close to you.
-Some of the most amazing parts of planning a wedding are daydreaming with your closest friends, and that intimate conversation that can only happen in small groups of people who've known each other for a long time.
-Also, think about how you'd feel being asked to be one of three bridesmaids versus being asked to be one of twelve.
+Some of the most amazing parts of planning a wedding are daydreaming with your closest friends, and that intimate conversation that can only happen in small groups of people that have known each other for a long time.
+Also, think about how you'd feel being asked to be one of three bridesmaids versus being asked to be one of 12.
 The first is far more meaningful.

-- Herding cats While for the most part, your wedding party will be helping you, at significant points, you'll be telling them where to stand, how to dress, and when to show up.
+- Herding cats: While for the most part, your wedding party will be helping you, at significant points, you'll be telling them where to stand, how to dress, and when to show up.
 With a large group of people, this can be a bit like "herding cats"—unruly and frustrating.
-The relaxed bride knows three magic words: Simplify, simplify, and simplify.
-This rule definitely applies when it comes to your bridal party.
+The relaxed bride knows three magic words: simplify, simplify, and simplify.
+This rule applies when it comes to your bridal party.

-- The expense for them Keep in mind that you're asking these individuals to spend a considerable amount of money.
+- The expense for them: Keep in mind that you're asking these individuals to spend a considerable amount of money.
 Even if they don't feel very close to you, they may feel obligated to say yes.
-The gracious bride and groom will take this into consideration.
+The gracious bride and groom will consider this.

 What's the Magic Number?

 There is no minimum number of bridesmaids and groomsmen you need, other than the nicety of having someone around to help you and give you moral support.
 You can have as few as you want.
 Many brides these days have only one attendant, partially because they have too many friends to include some and not others.
 It's important to weigh all your options before deciding on the appropriate number of attendants for the size and style of your wedding.